huyvu1404/brazilian_ecommerce/README.md

 ## Setup and Execution

+Create env and .env file in your project directory and add your environment variables.
-First, start the MinIO, MySQL, and PostgreSQL containers.
+Start the MinIO, MySQL, and PostgreSQL containers.
 During this process, raw data is also uploaded to MySQL

 ``` bash
   docker-compose -f docker-compose-storage.yml build